History of navigation: Mature Period – Portuguese exploration of the Indic: João de Castro

 In the 15th and 16th centuries, the Crown of Castile and then the "unified" Crown of Spain was also in the vanguard of European global exploration and colonial expansion.
 The Spanish Crown opened trade routes across the oceans, specially the transatlantic expeditions of Christopher Columbus on behalf of Castile, from 1492.
 The Crown of Castile, under Charles I of Spain, also sponsored the first expedition of world circumnavigation in 1521.
-The enterprise was led by Portuguese navigator Ferdinand Magellan and completed by the Spanish Basque Juan Sebastián Elcano.
-The trips of exploration led to trade flourishing across the Atlantic Ocean between Spain and America and across the Pacific Ocean between Asia-Pacific and Mexico via the Philippines.
+The enterprise was led by Portuguese navigator Ferdinand Magellan and completed by the Spanish navigator Juan Sebastián Elcano after the former's death in the Philippines in 1521.
+The fleet of seven ships sailed from Sanlúcar de Barrameda in Southern Spain in 1519, crossed the Atlantic Ocean and after several stopovers rounded the southern tip of South America.
+Some ships were lost, but the remaining fleet continued across the Pacific making a number of discoveries including Guam and the Philippines.
+By then, only two galleons were left from the original seven.
+The Victoria led by Elcano sailed across the Indian Ocean and north along the coast of Africa, to finally arrive in Spain in 1522, three years after its departure.
+The Trinidad sailed east from the Philippines, trying to find a maritime path back to the Americas, but was unsuccessful.
+The eastward route across the Pacific, also known as the tornaviaje (return trip) was only discovered forty years later, when Spanish cosmographer Andrés de Urdaneta sailed from the Philippines, north to parallel 39°, and hit the eastward Kuroshio Current which took its galleon across the Pacific.
+He arrived in Acapulco on October 8, 1565 The trips of exploration led to trade flourishing across the Atlantic Ocean between Spain and America and across the Pacific Ocean between Asia-Pacific and Mexico via the Philippines.
 Later, Andrés de Urdaneta discovered the northern Pacific's volta do mar return voyage.

 The compass, a cross-staff or astrolabe, a method to correct for the altitude of Polaris and rudimentary nautical charts were all the tools available to a navigator at the time of Christopher Columbus.
 In his notes on Ptolemy's geography, Johannes Werner of Nuremberg wrote in 1514 that the cross-staff was a very ancient instrument, but was only beginning to be used on ships.

 Prior to 1577, no method of judging the ship's speed was mentioned that was more advanced than observing the size of the vessel's bow wave or the passage of sea foam or various floating objects.
 In 1577, a more advanced technique was mentioned: the chip log.
 In 1578, a patent was registered for a device that would judge the ship's speed by counting the revolutions of a wheel mounted below the ship's waterline.